dennisvr/vertx.glue/README.md

     }
 ```

 Wrapping a Converter implementation in a FactoryConverter allows to register new Converters.
-FactoryConverter will search for the most suitable converter when no specific converter is found.
+FactoryConverter will search for a suitable converter when no specific converter is found.
+If no suitable converter is found FactoryConverter will delegate to the underlying converter.

 ```
 #!groovy